 Plant taxonomy classifies lily of the valley flowers as Convallaria majalis.
 The common name is often hyphenated.

-A lily of the valley plant sends up a single flower stalk populated by as many as 12 or more waxy, white flowers.
-The fragrant flowers are nodding, bell-shaped, and have scalloped edges.
+A lily of the valley plant sends up a single flower stalk that has as many as 12 waxy, white flowers.
+The fragrant flowers are nodding, are bell-shaped, and have scalloped edges.

 In a zone-5 garden, C. majalis blooms for most of the month of May.
-Indeed, the specific epithet, majalis means "pertaining to May."
 Green berries may succeed the blossoms, later ripening to red or orange.
 Vegetation consists of two basal leaves.
 The hosta-like leaves are upright, glossy green, and taper to a point, reaching a length of 6-9 inches, with a width of 4 inches.
 The plants spread via underground stolons and rhizomes.

-Planting Zones, Native Origin, Sun and Soil Requirements
+Planting Zones, Native Origin, Sun and Soil Needs

 Plant them in a mostly shaded to partially shaded area (morning sun only).
 Grow them in a well-drained, loamy soil enriched with humus.
-Since lily of the valley flowers prefer moist, cool conditions, the shade requirement needs to be taken more seriously the further south you get in their range.
+Lily of the valley flowers prefer moist, cool conditions.
+The shade requirement needs to be taken more seriously the further south you get in their range.

 Warnings About Growing Lily of the Valley